 During this time, it’s important to practice social distancing and self isolation to protect yourself from COVID-19.
 While it may not be the same as being able to go out and see your loved ones face-to-face, we hope the information and tips we’ve put below will help make it easier for you to stay connected, get the items you need, and have a little fun.

 Some of our tips involve going online.
 To ensure your safety, be careful not to give any personal information to anyone you meet online.
-For more information about internet safety, visit the Toronto Police website.
+For more information about internet safety, view the Cyber Safe Toolkit.

 Online Grocery Shopping and Grocery Pick Up